Market Reports

 LIQUID EGG HIGHLIGHTS

-Wholesale prices for certified liquid whole eggs are lower with a weak undertone.
-Demand
+Wholesale prices for certified liquid whole eggs are too few to publish with a lower

-moderate to active.
-Wholesale prices for whole frozen eggs are down $0.20 to $3.00 per
+moderate to ample and trading is mostly slow.
+Wholesale prices for frozen eggs are too

 Source: USDA Egg Market News